Queen Elizabeth II Photographs in Nairobi

 I got a camera to photograph them as they stepped out of their BOAC airliner after it landed on the Eastleigh runway.
 I intended to use the pictures for my ‘Focus’ magazine, but the pictures were not published, overtaken by a tragic event which was to occur just five days later when news came through of King George VI’s death in London.
 The sensitive but stoic Princess was declared Queen and she and the Duke hastily returned to England.

-Don has given me permission to share his photographs on my blog.
-I’m sure you will understand but I’m afraid I’ve had to add the bright white copyright watermarks digitally to protect the original photographs, and to prevent the images from being taken without permission.
-So, it goes without saying, that these are Don Short’s photographs and cannot be used without our express permission.
+So, it goes without saying that these pictures cannot be used without my permission.
 I hope the watermarks are not too distracting.
 If you would like to see the lovely images without the watermarks, please let me know.

 We do hope these pictures of the young Queen Elizabeth II and the Duke of Edinburgh will bring some comfort.